-With the COVID-19 vaccine now available for children ages 5-11, many parents and guardians are deciding if they want to get their kids vaccinated.
+With the COVID-19 vaccine now available for children as young as 6 months, many parents and guardians are deciding if they want to get their kids vaccinated.
 Pediatrician parents are no different — many providers with children in this age group are having similar conversations at home.

-I thought about a lot of different things.
+CLARY: I thought about a lot of different things.
 I thought about how excited I was when I was able to have my parents vaccinated, my husband's parents vaccinated and myself vaccinated.
 I remember how much better I felt about my family going to my parents' house and my in-laws' house.
-When I get my kids vaccinated, it will give us a bit more confidence in doing the things that we do.

 So we wanted to make sure we protected our kids from all of those things.
 We wanted to make sure we weighed the pros and cons of getting the vaccine, and it just shows that there are so many more pros than there are any cons to the vaccine.
 And that's why we made our decision.